 These installer packages include the latest stable release of OpenSSL.
 We will update these packages as new versions are released and they will only be compiled from the stable branch.
 There are two versions of the install packages available, and both packages include the 32-bit versions of the OpenSSL tool which can be used on 32-bit and 64-bit Windows platforms.

-This is a complete install (about 22MB) that includes static link libraries and include files (for Visual C) and documentation.
-The docs for OpenSSL are released as HTML versions of the UNIX man pages, so we’ve included those and combined them into a single Compiled HMTL Help file (CHM) format.
+This is a complete install (about 20MB) that includes static link libraries, include files for Visual C++ and the documentation, which is an HTML version of the UNIX man pages.
+We’ve combined the documentation into a single Compiled HMTL Help file (CHM) format.
 By default, it will install under C:\Program Files (x86)\OpenSSL and the configuration files into C:\ProgramData\OpenSSL.
 The actual folder locations can vary depending on platform.

 This is a minimal install package (about 3MB) that only includes the OpenSSL tool and its configuration files.
 There are no shortcuts created, and no libraries, include files or documentation.